williamespindola/rabbitmq-service-provider/README.md

 This Silex service provider incorporates the awesome [RabbitMqBundle](http://github.com/videlalvaro/RabbitMqBundle) into your Silex Application.
 Installing this bundle created by [Alvaro Videla](https://twitter.com/old_sound) you can use [RabbitMQ](http://www.rabbitmq.com/) messaging features in your application, using the [php-amqplib](http://github.com/videlalvaro/php-amqplib) library.

+This is a fork of fiunchinho's [rabbitmq-service-provider](https://github.com/fiunchinho/rabbitmq-service-provider), the original maintainer does not continue maintenance.
+Original namespaces have been kept for easy upgrading.

 After installing this service provider, sending messages from a controller would be something like

 ```php